NVIDIA/spark-rapids/docs/testing.md

 Integration tests are stored in the [integration_tests](../integration_tests/README.md) directory.
 There are two frameworks used for testing.
 One is based off of pytest and pyspark in the `src/main/python` directory.
-These tests will run as a part of the build if you have the environment variable `SPARK_HOME` set.
-If you have` SPARK_CONF_DIR` also set the tests will try to use whatever cluster you have configured.
+These tests will run as a part of the maven build if you have the environment variable `SPARK_HOME` set.

+By default the tests try to use the python packages `pytest-xdist` and `findspark` to oversubscribe your GPU and run the tests in Spark local mode.
+This can speed up these tests significantly as all of the tests that run by default process relatively small amounts of data.
+Be careful because if you have `SPARK_CONF_DIR` also set the tests will try to use whatever cluster you have configured.
+If you do want to run the tests in parallel on an existing cluster it is recommended that you set `-Dpytest.TEST_PARALLEL` to one less than the number of worker applications that will be running on the cluster.
+This is because `pytest-xdist` will launch one control application that is not included in that number.
+All it does is farm out work to the other applications, but because it needs to know about the Spark cluster to determine which tests to run and how it still shows up as a Spark application.

-To run the tests separate from the build go to the `integration_tests` directory and submit `run_tests.py` through `spark-submit`.
+To run the tests separate from the build go to the `integration_tests` directory.
+You can submit `runtests.py` through `spark-submit`, but if you want to run the tests in parallel with `pytest-xdist` you will need to submit it as a regular python application and have `findspark` installed.
 Be sure to include the necessary jars for the RAPIDS plugin either with `spark-submit` or with the cluster when it is [setup](get-started/getting-started-on-prem.md).
-The command line arguments to `run_tests.py` are the same as for [pytest](https://docs.pytest.org/en/latest/usage.html).
+The command line arguments to `runtests.py` are the same as for [pytest](https://docs.pytest.org/en/latest/usage.html).
 The only reason we have a separate script is that `spark-submit` uses python if the file name ends with `.py`.

+If you want to configure the Spark cluster you may also set environment variables for the tests.
+The name of the env var should be in the form `"PYSP_TEST_" + conf_key.replace('.', '_')`.
+Linux does not allow '.' in the name of an environment variable so we replace it with an underscore.
+As Spark configs avoid this character we have no other special processing.

 We also have a large number of integration tests that currently run as a part of the unit tests using scala test.
 Those are in the `src/test/scala` sub-directory and depend on the testing